Reasons Why Smart Women Get Stuck Trying To Figure Out Their Next Career Move

 This is what I call the “plan-and-prepare-first” method.

 When the destination and path are clear and straightforward, a well-laid plan can serve you well.
 For example, if you know want to become a doctor, you know what you need to do.
 First survive chemistry your freshman year in college, then survive organic chemistry your sophomore year.
 Take other pre-med courses and get good grades.
 Take the MCAT and get good scores.
-Apply and get accepted to medical school.
-Do well in school, do well on your boards, get a good fellowship, etc. When the goals are clear, the plan-and-prepare-first method works well.
+Apply to medical school.
+Get in and do well.
+Score well on your boards, get a good fellowship, etc. When the goals are clear, the plan-and-prepare-first method works well.

 The plan-and-prepare-first method becomes problematic, however, when: